The Cleaner and His Cat

 Will I ever grow out of this?

-That last question bounces around the inside of his skull like an unselected lottery ping-pong ball.
+That last question knocks around the inside of his skull like an unselected lottery ping-pong ball.

 Will I ever grow out of this?

 Of course, he didn’t know the answer to that question.
 He remembers a bright era of pre-affliction, which gives him hope.
-He thinks “if I magically went from being happy to being depressed, why can’t I miraculously go from depressed to happy?”
+He thinks, “If I magically went from being happy to depressed, why can’t I miraculously go from depressed to happy?”

 Unfortunately, there’s a history – a consistent footprint on the ladder of his family’s DNA.
-In a sense, he’s been branded, and sometimes that feels so fatalistic, he just wants to give up.
+He’s been branded in a sense, and sometimes that feels so fatalistic he simply wants to give up.

 But he doesn’t.